sonnenbe-dot/GBAS-GUI/README.md

 _Data Preparation_: Import necessary samples into another folder to avoid copy pasting all samples<br>
 _Instructions_: Short version of the manual<br><br>

+**Pipeline**: Options to actually run the different components of the pipeline <br><br>
+_Advance Mode_: Run individual pipeline components on their own provided the necessary input folders are in the same folder as the GUI application.
+_Individual Mode_: Run individual pipeline components of the first script on their own.
+Input folders do not need to be in the same folder as the GUI application.
+_Run Length Detection_: Run first part of the pipeline focused on allele call based on amplicon length _Run SNP Detection_: Run the second part of the pipeline that takes the outputs from Run Length Detection to call alleles based on whole sequence information.